koushikkhan/simple-flask-api/README.md

-# simple-flask-api
+# Simple flask REST api to check UI configuration with the backend

-a simple flask api to test UI-backend connectivity
+This is a simple flask REST api developed to check connection in between the UI and the backend.